akirakyle/dotfiles/README.md

 # dotfiles
-My vim and emacs dotfiles.
-Feel free to use any part of them that you'd like :)
+My messy dotfiles file.
+Feel free to use any part of them you like!

+I was in the process of migrating my init.el over to use pacakge when I tried out spacemacs and I haven't looked back since, but I'm preserving my pre-use-package init.el and my half-migrated-to-use-pacage init.el for posterity.